JRCERT-Accredited Program in Medical Dosimetry

 When is the deadline for accepting applications?

-Applications are accepted through December 1st of each year.
-Interviews with selected candidates are scheduled between January 1st and March 15th.
+Applications are accepted through January 15, 2018 for our July 2018 class.
+Interviews with selected candidates are scheduled between February 1st and March 15th.

 Are students of your program considered students of the University of Maryland?